hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 To access a Hazelcast Jet cluster with a *smart* client you need to perform the following steps:

-- Expose each Hazelcast Jet Member POD with a separate LoadBalancer or NodePort service (the simplest way to do it is to install [Metacontroller](https://metacontroller.app/) and [service-per-pod](https://github.com/GoogleCloudPlatform/metacontroller/tree/master/examples/service-per-pod)
+- Expose each Hazelcast Jet Member Pod with a separate LoadBalancer or NodePort service (the simplest way to do it is to install [Metacontroller](https://metacontroller.app/) and [service-per-pod](https://github.com/GoogleCloudPlatform/metacontroller/tree/master/examples/service-per-pod)